Mealybug, Mealybugs, Mealy Bug, Mealy Bugs

-Mealybugs are a type of unarmoured scale insect, where most species in the family are regarded pests.
+Mealybugs are a type of unarmoured scale insect, most are regarded as pests.
 This is because they are sap-feeders, typically being concentrated around the roots so they can impact the vigour of plants.
 Species are associated with citrus, sugarcane, grapes, pineapple, coffee, cassava, ferns, and cacti (and the list goes on!).
 There are around 30 species of mealybug native to Britain, which around a third live on grasses.
 Other exotic species are thought to have intercepted quarantine authorities in the past couple of decades.

 Many species of mealybug are garden and agricultural pests, doing exceptionally well in glasshouse conditions.